NoMore201/open-tricore/index.md

 is basically absent; a few machines with basic CPU functionality are implemented.

-Tricore emulation is usually not present in pre-compiled packages: you need to compile it yourself by providing the option --target-list=tricore-softmmu.
+Tricore emulation is usually not present in pre-compiled packages: you need to compile it yourself by providing the option `--target-list=tricore-softmmu`.

 You can find more info on
 [this GIST](https://gist.github.com/bri3d/5429c0b25346a0830c01042e77d6914c).